shanelau/rssSpider/README.md

 ### 4. <code>getAllByUrl(url,[options])</code>
-This method is similar to ** fetchRss **
+This method is similar to  **fetchRss**
-	What'more ,it fetch the clean page content.
+####What'more ,it fetch the clean page content.
 Turn any web page into a clean view.
 This module is based on arc90's readability project.

 * **url** website'rss url

 * **Array**  respose data

-get clean view code
+get clean view code  , Clean view **content**

 ```

 [{ title: '一个营销人员的自我修养',